 -

-Invest in preprocessing: Proper image preparation can improve accuracy by 8-15 percentage points, providing the highest ROI for accuracy improvement.
+Invest in preprocessing: Proper image preparation often provides the highest return for accuracy improvement.

 -